zotonic/zotonic/doc/developer-guide/releasenotes/rel_0.35.0.rst

 * Fixed bug on non-SMP systems by enabling SMP by default (:issue:`1490`).
 * Fixed WebSocket error messages by correctly closing WebSocket connections (:issue:`1840`).
-* Fixed inconsistent data by re-pivoting both subject when edge is inserted/deleted (:issue:`1756`).
+* Fixed inconsistent data by re-pivoting both subject and object when edge is inserted/deleted (:issue:`1756`).

 Commits since 0.34.0